DataDog/integrations-extras/sigsci/README.md

     *Example:*`sigsci.agent.signal.http404` => `sigsci.agent.signal` with tag `signal_type:http404`

-- Configure the SigSci agent to send metrics to the Datadog agent:
+3. Configure the SigSci agent to send metrics to the Datadog agent:

   Add the following line to each agent's agent.config file:
   ```
   statsd-address=<datadog agent hostname:port>
   ```

+4. Click the button to install the integration

-- In Datadog, verify that the "Signal Sciences - Overview" dashboard is created and starting to capture metrics
+5. In Datadog, verify that the "Signal Sciences - Overview" dashboard is created and starting to capture metrics

 **Events Integration**